 3. Improve Wellbeing and Productivity

 An additional benefit that partly comes from decreasing air pollution and noise pollution within any environment is the improvement in wellbeing and productivity.
 There are endless studies that have shown this but it almost doesn’t need proof as a fact of general knowledge.
 A healthy environment (or work environment more specifically) is conducive to healthier and happier staff that have more energy and are more productive.

 4. Protects Buildings

 Humans aren’t the only ones who can benefit from a living wall.
 Buildings that have urban gardens on their exterior walls are also protected from the natural elements of wind, rain and sunlight to name a few.
 Any business owner will know that the cost of building maintenance and repair from the day-to-day extremities of weather can quickly add up and be a burden over time.
-A living wall helps mitigate and the slow down the ageing process of your building and also makes it look better too!
+A living wall helps mitigate and slow down the ageing process of your building and also makes it look better too!

 5. Encourages Biodiversity

 Living walls don’t get their names by accident.
 They are called what they are because they are natural mini-ecosystems.
-One of the principle reasons for their creation and invention in the first place was to encourage biodiversity.
+One of the principal reasons for their creation and invention in the first place was to encourage biodiversity.
 This is especially important in environments, like big cities, where natural biodiversity struggles.
-One of the most notable recent examples are the recently completed Supertrees in Singapore in a space that covers 250 acres.
+One of the most notable recent examples is the recently completed Supertrees in Singapore in a space that covers 250 acres.
 The movement has also taken hold in major cities in Europe too like London, Paris and Milan with returning insects and birdlife the result.